-All of our volunteers complete a DBS check, provide two references, and attend an interview with the service manager of the service they wish to support.
+All of our volunteers complete a DBS check, provide two references, and attend an informal meeting with the Volunteer Manager to discuss the service they wish to support.

 What is a DBS check?

 The Disclosure and Barring Service (DBS) has replaced the CRB Criminal Records Bureau check for people who work with vulnerable groups, including older people.

 The DBS form will be provided and submitted by Cotswold Friends.
 It requires 3 forms of ID (which need to be presented by the applicant to the Cotswold Friends office in person).